 Pros and Cons

-- Create PDF files from many posts at a time
+- Create PDF files from many pages and posts at a time

 - Add customized first page, last page, and page title

 - Not support aligning images

 - Have a complicated using process

 - Hasn’t been tested with the last 3 major releases of WordPress

 WP-MPDF is another option for generating PDF files from WordPress posts and pages.
 Enabling password protection for posts is one of its outstanding features.
 In other words, only people who have the correct password to your WordPress site or pages are authorized to export and print it.